 In ancient times, the Egyptians considered rosemary to be a sacred herb, and Romans and Hebrews used rosemary during celebrations like weddings and religious ceremonies.
 Rosemary has also been used in France to treat several health conditions, and Egyptians often incorporate the herb into incense.

 Extraction of Rosemary Oil

 Rosemary oil is extracted from the leaves and flowering tops of the plant.
-Steam Distillation effectively removes all the harmful components, so only healing properties are left.
-Steam distilling is a common way to extra oils to maintain the organic properties of the essential oil.
-Rosemary oil is thin and colorless and has a sweet, herb-like aroma.
+Steam distillation effectively removes all the harmful components, so only healing properties are left.
+Steam distilling is a common way to extra oils in order to maintain the organic properties of the essential oil.
+Rosemary oil is thin and colorless, and has a sweet, herb-like aroma.

 Benefits of Rosemary Oil

 Rosemary oil is widely used in skin care because of its effectiveness.
 Studies have shown that the various properties of the oil make it a safe treatment for the following skin issues:

 Exposing your skin to the sun has its benefits, since it helps you absorb nutrients.
 However, spending too much time in the sun can be detrimental on the skin, and can cause skin aging and photo damage.
 The phytonutrients in rosemary oil help to protect the skin.
 Half an hour after being exposed to the sun, apply rosemary oil to the skin.
 This will shield your skin from ultraviolet rays and keep your skin from aging prematurely.
 Using rosemary oil consistently can also reverse skin aging and reduce fine lines and wrinkles.